y3owk1n/tailwind-autosort.nvim/README.md

 - `TailwindAutoSortGetState`: get the current autosave state.
 - `TailwindAutoSortEnable`: enable autosave after sorting.
 - `TailwindAutoSortDisable`: disable autosave after sorting.
+- `TailwindAutoSortResetCache`: reset the cache that saves `tailwind config path` and `has prettier-plugin-tailwindcss`, useful when you want to change project without re-opening neovim.

 ## Related projects